Learning The Major Arcana Cards: What Do They All Mean?

 The Star – #17

-This star comes up in your reading to remind you that the universe is working in your favor.
+The Star card in your reading reminds you that the universe works in your favour.

 the Star